CrithinkSolutions/CriThink/README.md

 * Staging
 * Production

+### Service endpoints
-The API service/environment can return the name of which environment in running on
+* environment: returns the name of which environment is running
+* redis-health: attempt a connection to the Redis cache
+* sqlserver-health: attemp a connection to the SQL Server database instance